antonk52/vim-tabber/readme.md

 ## Usage

-Tabber maps leader 1 to 9 to navigate between tabs.
+Tabber sets mappings `<leader>{count}` 1 through 9 to navigate between tabs.
 Each short cut will take to you to the appropriate tab.
-If the namber is greater than the current tabs count tabber takes you to the last tab. `<leader>9` always takes you to the last tab.
-Now you can start cycle through your tabs using `<leader>` and numbers shortcut.
+If the number is greater than the current tab count tabber takes you to the last tab. `<leader>9` always takes you to the last tab.
+Now you can start cycling through your tabs using `<leader>{count}` shortcuts.